Novemburr/checkerupper/README.md

 Allow files to be passed as arguments, may require switches or even....reading user input...my god..;

-Investigate 503 also showing up when a 403 is present;
+Investigate 503 also showing up when a 403 is present; Or rather 403 and 503 always show up, or always show up in response to 500 and 400 showing up;
 ```
 grep '500' error_codes.csv
 500,Internal Server Error,The server encountered an unexpected condition which prevented it from fulfilling the request.